nickytonline/source.nickytonline.github.io/src/pages/blog/2019-04-06-dev-to-with-a-typescript-or-flow-frontend-codebase.md

 -   [Writing Better JavaScript with Flow](https://www.sitepoint.com/writing-better-javascript-with-flow)
 -   [An Introduction to Flow](https://pusher.com/sessions/meetup/js-monthly-london/flow)
 -   [Flow: A Static Type Checker for JavaScript](https://dzone.com/articles/flow-a-static-type-checker-for-javascript)
--   I honestly did not really find many posts on dev.to about Flow, but feel free to check out the [flow tag](https://dev.to/t/flow).
+-   I honestly did not really find many posts on dev.to about Flow, but feel free to check out [flow tag](https://dev.to/t/flow) and [flowtype tag](https://dev.to/t/flowtype).

 I'd like to start the discussion here, but feel free to jump in on the issue in the repository to discuss there as well.